-As depicted in Tables 10-4A through 10-4L, the actual frequencies were quite low.
+As depicted in Tables 10-4A through 10-4L, the actual frequencies were quite low, generally representing less than on-tenth of one percent of assessed students in each course.
 The most notable exceptions, applicable to Algebra I and Biology only, were "All items/questions read aloud" and "Some items/questions read aloud."
 Among accommodations specific to CBT, the use of audio was the most frequent.
-Although included in the table data, the Spanish version (Algebra I and Biology; PPT only) is not included in the counts listed above.